 The Mikmaq First Nation Grand Council established long before the arrival of the Europeans in the 17th century is still the traditional government of the Mi'kmaq First Nation of today even if some of its political powers have since been restricted.

-A Grand Council that was and still is considered a spiritual authority by the Mi'kmaq people and Councillors who advocate, promote, preserve and maintain the tradition, the language, the culture and the well being of the Mi'kmaq nation.
+A Grand Council that was and still is considered a spiritual authority by the Mi'kmaq people and Councillors who advocate, promote, preserve and maintain the tradition, the language, the culture and the well being of the Mi'kmaq people.

 For time immemorial, the semi-nomadic Mikmaq First Nation of the coastal regions of Eastern Canada relied on fishing, hunting, gathering and trading what the sea and the land had to offer.